innabox/cloudkit-aap/collections/ansible_collections/cloudkit/config_as_code/README.md

 ### Download and deploy CRC

-CRC basically OpenShift in a VM, you can download it from Red Hat Console: https://console.redhat.com/openshift/downloads.
+CRC is basically OpenShift in a VM, you can download it from Red Hat Console: https://console.redhat.com/openshift/downloads.
 You will need `oc` which is downloadable from the same place.